liberocks/isbn/README.md

     Service->>Repository: Create book
     Repository->>Database: Check if ISBN existed
     Database->>Repository:
+    Repository-->>Service: If not existed, return error
+    Service-->>Handler: If not existed, return error
+    Handler-->>User: If not existed, return error
     Repository->>Database: Create new record in the DB Database->>Repository:
     Repository->>Service: Book created